To many people, giving flowers is customary for a joyous or somber occasion.

 We often send flowers to express our love, gratitude or sincerest apology.
 But why do we send flowers when someone isn’t feeling well?

 According to research published by the National Institutes of Health, flowers simply make us feel better.
 The NIH study showed that patients with plants and flowers in their rooms proved to have significantly positive physiologic responses, including lower systolic blood pressure, less pain, anxiety and fatigue.
 Having plants nearby also proved to expedite healing times and increase overall patient satisfaction, as well as reduce the burden of the disease for the patient.

 For hospice patients, the focus of their care is typically on relieving symptoms, and creating the best possible quality of life in one’s final days.
 And Archbold’s Hospice of Southwest Georgia is ensuring their patients experience the health benefits that flowers can offer.

-The flowers are donated and arranged by Annell’s Flowers in Cairo, and volunteers from Hospice of Southwest Georgia pick up the flowers and deliver them to their patients.
+The flowers are donated and arranged by Flowers by Cooper in Bainbridge, and volunteers from Hospice of Southwest Georgia pick up the flowers and deliver them to their patients.
 Patients receive a new bouquet of flowers every week.